KarlaPR10/Lab1/README.md

 <img width="654" alt="Captura de pantalla 2024-05-14 a la(s) 7 23 57 p m" src="https://github.com/KarlaPR10/Lab1/assets/138635602/b53805d9-74fe-47f4-99c4-ec6116db3abd">
 <img width="1728" alt="Captura de pantalla 2024-05-14 a la(s) 7 25 50 p m" src="https://github.com/KarlaPR10/Lab1/assets/138635602/8daa79fc-f26e-4987-bcd7-9454d464bde9">
 <img width="456" alt="Captura de pantalla 2024-05-14 a la(s) 7 26 08 p m" src="https://github.com/KarlaPR10/Lab1/assets/138635602/ca026634-e0df-4757-a5f4-278f6567025c">
+3. Pull Request and Code Review Simulation
+In this exercise, participants will create pull requests to integrate changes from their feature branches into the main branch.
+They will then conduct code reviews, applying the best practices covered in the lessons:
+Create a pull request and assign it to another lab participant.
+Review another participant’s pull request, providing constructive feedback and requesting changes if necessary.
+Discuss the effectiveness of the communication and feedback techniques used during the reviews.